Friday, November 11, 2016

 Cut in half, lengthwise and place on a baking sheet.

-Top with more lettuce, add top half and cut in half, if needed.
+Top with lettuce, tomato slices, and pickles add top half and cut in half, if needed.

 Serves 2 with plenty of beef for other meals or serves up to 6